wilgaboury/super-speedy-dial/README.md

 * new bookmark and new folder buttons
 * good looking and customizable thumbnails for boomark tiles
 * toggleable dark mode / light mode
-* button to quickly switch into edit mode (file explorer view for easier editing/moving around of bookmarks)